AGWA/sunglasses/README.md

 ## Current Status

-All RFC6962 endpoints are implemented, except that no certificate chain is returned in `extra_data`.
+All RFC 6962 endpoints are implemented, except that no certificate chain is returned in `extra_data`.
 This will be fixed once the new version of the Sunlight protocol is deployed.

 Leaf indexing needs performance tuning so that standing up a proxy for a large existing log is faster.